Rendering the Economic Fat for a Steady State Economy

 Happy and healthy, without a screen in sight.
 (Robert Collins, Unsplash)

-The process of paring back might also serve up alternatives that can help us create more efficient societies that enhance wellbeing.
-For example, we might enhance the sharing economy to better utilize stuff that often sits idle.
+The process of paring back might also serve up alternatives that can help create more efficient societies that enhance wellbeing.
+For example, we might build the sharing economy to better utilize stuff that often sits idle.
 We have long done this for books by making a shared stock available to all in public libraries.
-Berkeley and Arlington, Virginia extend the library model to include tools.
+Berkeley, California and Arlington, Virginia extend the library model to include tools.
 Falls Church, Virginia and Pittsburgh, Pennsylvania boast toy libraries.
 And some towns in Belgium offer items like strollers, car seats, and other baby equipment that are unneeded as a baby grows, but are still very usable.
 Such creative initiatives provide ways for people to meet particular needs without a large ecological or financial footprint.

 Friends who swear they cannot make ends meet might consider an early use of the idiom in Thomas Fuller’s The History of the Worthies of England in about 1661.
 Fuller wrote, “Worldly wealth he cared not for, desiring only to make both ends meet; and as for that little that lapped over, he gave it to pious uses.”